West Farms Soldiers Cemetery

-The West Farms Soldiers Cemetery, at 2103 Bryant Avenue and 180th Street in the West Farms section of the Bronx in New York City, is the oldest public veterans' burial ground in the borough.
+The West Farms Soldiers Cemetery is located at 2103 Bryant Avenue and 180th Street in the West Farms section of the Bronx in New York City.
+It is the oldest public veterans' burial ground in the Bronx.
 The cemetery contains the remains of 40 US veterans including 2 from the War of 1812, 35 from the Civil War, 2 from the Spanish-American War, and 2 from the First World War.
 The cemetery is a New York City landmark, designated by the Landmarks Preservation Commission on August 2, 1967.

 History of the church and cemetery

 The earliest known cemetery in the vicinity was the Lawrence Family Burial Ground, located on the south side of Samuel Street (now 180th Street).
 The Lawrence family maintained a farm in the area.

 In 1814 The First Presbyterian Church of West Farms (also known as the West Farms Presbyterian Church) was formed.
 The Lawrence family donated a 295 × 100 ft lot (which included the burial ground) to the new church, retaining burial rights for the Lawrence family.
 At the same time, the church acquired an 80 × 175 ft parcel opposite the Lawrence property on the north side of Samuel Street.
 A church with a surrounding graveyard was built atop a hill on the north parcel the next year.

 In 1827 John Butler, a farmer, purchased a 100 × 200 ft parcel directly to the east of the northern churchyard, to be used for private burials.
 Butler's property, originally known as the Butler Cemetery became the West Farms Cemetery, later renamed the West Farms Soldiers Cemetery.
 Butler sold the property to his son, John Butler Jr. in 1872.

 John Jr sold the cemetery to undertaker Alfred Pettit in 1873.
 In 1882, Pettit sold the land to another undertaker, Isaac Butler (not related to the original owners) who owned it until his death in 1913, after which the property was inherited by his son, William.
 When William died in 1925, the undertaking business was inherited by his sons Frank and Roy.
 Ownership of the cemetery itself passed to Frank, Roy, and their sister, Florence Crooker.